hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 # 1-Wire temperature sensing

-This tutorial will walk you through creating a temperature sensing device that can be used for example to measure engine oil, coolant, and wet exhaust temperatures of an older inboard marine diesel engine.
+This tutorial will walk you through creating a temperature sensing device that can be used for example to measure engine oil, coolant, and wet exhaust temperatures of of any engine that doesn't already report these temperatures to Signal K or your N2K network.
-My own engine is a Yanmarin 3GM30F but the approach is completely generic and can be adapted to any engine.
+My own engine is a Yanmar 3GM30F but the approach is completely generic and can be adapted to any engine.
 I have had a similar setup for several years and it gives me an extra peace of mind:
 I would get an early alarm if the temperature would begin to rise (I've had coolant issues in the past), and also if I ever would forget to open the water intake seacock, I would get an alarm of rising exhaust temperature before anything irreversible could happen.